Audubon Alliance for Coastal Waterbirds, 2017

-The scores of volunteers and staff who protected the nests of federally threatened Piping Plovers on Connecticut’s beaches did such a good job during the 2017 season that we broke the all-time record number of breeding pairs.
+The scores of volunteers and staff who protected the nests of federally threatened Piping Plovers on Connecticut’s beaches did such a good job during the 2017 season that we broke the record for number of breeding pairs since monitoring began in 1996.
 Nine of those nests were at our Milford Point Coastal Center and nearby beaches.

 Sixty-six pairs of Piping Plovers produced 100 chicks in the state.
 This is only the fourth time we have exceeded 100 chicks fledged since record keeping began.

 Statewide, the plovers produced 1.52 chicks per nest.
 The goal for population stability is 1.2 chicks, while 1.5 chicks or better per nest will lead to an increase in the population.

 Thirteen times since 1996 the production rate has topped 1.5 chicks per nest.
 If sustained over time and a wide enough area, the success rate is good enough to actually result in an increase in the number of Piping Plovers.